ruchi-9/Handling-Tail-Labels-with-Data-Augmentation-and-Self-Training/README.md

 and ADASYN.
 - I have used the concept of self-training in multi-label classification for predicting the label matrix for a instance.
-- I have also used different evaluation metrics to find out the better result among them in data sets.
+- I have also used different evaluation metrics to find out the best result among them in data science.
 #
 ![text](https://github.com/ruchi-9/Handling-Tail-labels-with-self-supervised-and-other-methods/blob/master/Screenshots/Tail%20labels.PNG)
 #